 Using a turkey baster should be your first step when cleaning your lens.
 Simply squeeze and allow the air from the baster to hit your lens and push away dirt and dust.
 It’s important you clear these elements first, so they don’t scratch your glass when you apply a cleaning cloth after.
 Using a turkey baster is basically a giant version of a puffer that may come with other camera cleaning kits.

 If you are someone who wears glasses, you may already have an eyeglass cleaning solution laying around your house.
 The best approach is to spray the solution onto a microfiber cloth and then use it to clean your lens.
 Remember not to add too much spray, one or two squirts are perfect.
 Also, by spraying the microfiber cloth, you avoid smudges on your lens.

 This is an easy and free way to clean your lens.
 Simply blow on the lens so that the surface becomes damp and wet and you can then use your microfiber cloths in a circular motion to help with further cleaning.
 The condensation from your breath will break up dirt and fingerprints making it easier for you to clean away.

 Using a lens microfiber cloth is an easy way to wipe away pesky fingerprints on your camera lens.
-You may already have a microfiber cloth laying around your home.
-They are used for many things including cleaning your computer screen, eyeglasses and even drying dishes.
+You may already have a microfiber cloth lying around your home.
+They are used for many things, including cleaning your computer screen, eyeglasses, and even drying dishes.
 They help with lens cleaning because they are made up of 1000s of tiny fibers stitched together that create a soft and safe material.
 You should always have one in your camera bag.